Wolf2323/BetonQuest/documentation/Participate/SetupIDE.md

         ````
         [ERROR] Medium: Null passed for non-null parameter of org.betonquest.betonquest.utils.PlayerConverter.getPlayer(String) in org.betonquest.betonquest.BetonQuest.condition(String, ConditionID) [org.betonquest.betonquest.BetonQuest, org.betonquest.betonquest.BetonQuest] Method invoked at BetonQuest.java:[line 349]Known null at BetonQuest.java:[line 344] NP_NULL_PARAM_DEREF
         ````
-        SpotBugs errors are a little more complicated to read, but you find e.g. `NP_NULL_PARAM_DEREF` at the end of the line, and you can search on the [SpotBugs](https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html#) for it.
+        SpotBugs errors are a little more complicated to read, but you find e.g. `NP_NULL_PARAM_DEREF` at the end of the line, and you can search on the
+        <a href="https://spotbugs.readthedocs.io/en/stable/bugDescriptions.html#" target="_blank">SpotBugs</a> page for it.
         If you have problems solving this issues you can ask on your Discord for help with SpotBugs.
     === "CheckStyle"
+        **CheckStyle Page:** <a href="https://checkstyle.sourceforge.io/checks.html" target="_blank">https://checkstyle.sourceforge.io/checks.html</a><br><br>
         CheckStyle checks the code formatting and style.
+We have only configured two checks.
+        The first check is the import order, and the second check is that you do not use star imports, excepting some junit imports.
         There is only a basic check for the imports, and it looks like this:
         ````
         [ERROR] src/main/java/org/betonquest/betonquest/BetonQuest.java:[16,1] (imports) ImportOrder: Wrong order for 'edu.umd.cs.findbugs.annotations.SuppressFBWarnings' import.
         ````
+        CheckStyle is very simple to read, normally it is in your language and self explaining.
+        In the above error you can find e.g `ImportOrder` and you can search on the
+        <a href="https://checkstyle.sourceforge.io/checks.html" target="_blank">CheckStyle</a> page for it.